grandquista/docs/2-query-language/date-time-support/ruby.md

 # Inserting times #

 You can insert times by simply passing a native time object.
-(In Ruby, this will be a `Time` object; in Python, it will be `datetime.datetime`; in JavaScript, it will be `Date`.)
+(In Ruby, this will be a `Time` object.)
 If the local time object contains a time zone, the inserted time will have that time zone; if it doesn't, the inserted time will be in UTC.
-(Check this if you're using a third-party driver.
-The Python driver requires `datetime` objects to have time zone information.)
+(Check this if you're using a third-party driver.)

 ```ruby
 > r.table('events').insert({'id' => 2, 'timestamp' => Time.now}).run(conn)